We can apply mindfulness principles to all areas of life, such as eating, socializing, exercising -- even to the words that we speak.

-For those of you that keep up on my Workshops, you will notice that there are none listed on this page.
-That is due to the shift happening in my life and what that means in the long run, I’m not sure.
+For those of you that keep up on my Workshops, you will notice that I am only offering a few.
+This is due to the shift happening in my life and what that means in the long run, I’m not sure.

 However, in the short term, it means I will be concentrating on teaching longer term programs (continue for a full review).
-Over the last eight months, I have had a number of opportunities to teach mindfulness programs that are nine to twelve weeks in length.
+I have had a number of opportunities, recently, to teach mindfulness programs that are nine to twelve weeks in length.
 This is in addition to the twice yearly community Mindfulness-based Stress Reduction program that I teach.
 These longer programs have profound effects on those who take them and I feel like I’d like to invest most of my efforts in these programs (at least for a while).
 I will continue my long time meditation groups (11 years and 4 years) that I facilitate and the meditation coaching and mentoring that I do.
 These are also long-term commitments that people make and that create exponential growth and well-being.

 So, in concentrating on longer programs, I will be curtailing my local workshops and other shorter programs.